bruhrian/AnomalyIQ/README.md

 ## 📋 Overview
-ProactiveGuard is an intelligent multi-agent system designed to enhance the reliability and security of critical infrastructure systems (energy grids, water treatment plants, transportation networks, and manufacturing facilities).
+AnomalyIQ is an industrial monitoring UI that combines real-time sensor tracking, AI-assisted diagnostics, and system health checks into one unified interface.
+This helps operators detect issues faster and make better maintenance decisions.
 Our solution leverages autonomous AI agents to:

 - 🔍 **Detect anomalies in real-time** across sensor networks
 - 📈 **Predict equipment failures** before they occur